 Financial institutions operating across countries must make quick sense of the governmental/regulatory response to the COVID-19 pandemic in their home country and the host countries in which operate.
-Our global FIA team has prepared the following FAQs to provide financial institutions with a cross-border perspective in navigating and taking full advantage of the governmental/regulatory response to the COVID-19 pandemic.
+Our global FSR team has prepared the following FAQs to provide financial institutions with a cross-border perspective in navigating and taking full advantage of the governmental/regulatory response to the COVID-19 pandemic.

 1. What are the general expectations of financial institutions?

 This FAQ offers financial institutions a general overview of the expectations of home and host country regulators for financial institutions in dealing with governmental responses to the COVID-19 pandemic.

 2. What are the lending expectations on FIs and what funding schemes are available?

 This FAQ enables financial institutions to determine (a) home and host country regulatory expectations for continued lending and (b) the availability of key liquidity and funding schemes established by home and host country central banks and regulators.

 3. What regulatory capital and leverage relief is available?